-A website audit will not only help improve user experience but will show you where you can increase SEO.
+A website audit will not only help improve user experience but will show you where you can increase SEO results.

 Part of the audit experience is performing an SEO audit that will show if the website is optimised to meet your conversion goals.

 You’ll also need to review your copy to ensure messaging is clear so that customers understand what you’re trying to say and to sell.

 By assessing the content, SEO and usability of your current website you can improve website traffic and conversion on your new website.

 Assess your content

 For the first part of the website and SEO audit, you need to go through your copy with a fine-tooth comb.